Northfield Community Park

 - 2022 Park Plan Design - Johnson Hill Land Ethic Studio

-By signing up for the North Village Newsletter, you will receive progress updates and information on our new community park, The North Village!
+By signing up for the Township e-Newsletter, you will receive progress updates and information on our new community park as well as election updates, meeting notices, information on local events and festivities, community programs and more!